-You are in good company when it comes to developing a plan for your career at Campus Life Services and UC San Francisco.
+You are in good company when it comes to developing a plan for your career at Campus Life Services and UCSF.
 Your supervisor and the organization are here to support you.

-The first step is to recognize that you are responsible for actively managing your career.
-Your supervisor is responsible for encouraging and supporting you and finding the best match between your talents and the needs of campus.
-The University is responsible for creating and providing opportunities for growth based on performance, talent, and potential and for encouraging mobility between job families and departments.
+As an employee, the first step is to recognize that you are responsible for actively managing your career.
+Your supervisor is responsible for encouraging and supporting you and helping you to find the best match between your talents and the needs of the campus.
+The University is responsible for creating and providing opportunities for growth based on performance, talent, and potential, and for encouraging mobility between job families and departments.

-The next step is to complete a CLS Career Development Form.
-Be sure to set development goals and activities that are specific, measurable, action oriented, realistic and timebound.
-We’ve provided a sample Career Development Action Plan to help you get started along with a Career Development Packet of Instructions.
+The next step is to complete a CLS Career Development Action Plan.
+Be sure to set development goals and activities that are SMART: Specific, Measurable, Action-Oriented, Realistic and Timebound.
+We’ve provided a sample Career Development Action Plan to help you get started along with a Career Development Action Plan Guide: